ONSdigital/dp-find-insights-poc-api/aws-database/README.md

 # aws-database

+XXX THIS RELATES TO THE "OLD DB" (WITH MANY TABLES/COLS RATHER THAN THE "NEW DB")

 Various scripts to provision & load data into a AWS RDS (Postgres 13.4) instance used by the Find Insights back-end team.

 Most are dependent on the existance of Postgres client utilities being installed and also a configured aws command line client.